huggingface/transformers/docs/source/en/quantization.md

 #### Offloading

 8-bit models can offload weights between the CPU and GPU to support fitting very large models into memory.
 The weights dispatched to the CPU are actually stored in **float32**, and aren't converted to 8-bit.
-For example, too enable offloading for the [bigscience/bloom-1b7](https://huggingface.co/bigscience/bloom-1b7) model, start by creating a [`BitsAndBytesConfig`]:
+For example, to enable offloading for the [bigscience/bloom-1b7](https://huggingface.co/bigscience/bloom-1b7) model, start by creating a [`BitsAndBytesConfig`]:

 ```py
 from transformers import AutoModelForCausalLM, BitsAndBytesConfig